MicrosoftDocs/visualstudio-docs/docs/profiling/perf-insights-loh-allocations.md

 ## How to investigate a warning

-Click the **Iinvestigate** link to go to the [Allocation](../profiling/dotnet-alloc-tool.md#allocation) view showing allocations grouped by heap type.
+Click the **Investigate** link to go to the [Allocation](../profiling/dotnet-alloc-tool.md#allocation) view showing allocations grouped by heap type.
 Objects under the Large Object Heap node are contributing to the frequent GCs.
 Consider reducing these allocations through reuse or pooling techniques.